 - Service Interruption Notification (PDF, 97kB)

-Please note that these documents are currently under review and may change in the near future.
-To ensure that you are working with the latest version, please check this page on a regular basis.
+To ensure that you are working with the latest version of these documents, please check this page on a regular basis.

 General Conditions for Work

 - All contractors and associated sub-contractors must abide by University of Bristol procedures, in particular Campus Division procedures.